Djeisen642/typescript-template/README.md

 Assumes that nvm and yarn are installed

-Assumes that Jetbrains Intellij (https://www.jetbrains.com/idea/) is the IDE
+Assumes that Jetbrains Intellij (https://www.jetbrains.com/idea/) or vscode (https://code.visualstudio.com/) is the IDE

 ## Commands